Posts Tagged ‘Verizon’

 Verizon Strike: 45,000 union workers take battle to the streets

 Verizon customers who have land line phones, internet, and FiOS television services will be affected by the strike of 45,000 phone technicians, customer service representatives, and cable installation representatives.
 Verizon Wireless customers will not be affected.
-The strike, which began this morning, centers around failed contract negotiations between the tech firm and the two unions representing the strikers: Communication Workers of America (CWA) and International Brotherhood of Electrical Workers (IBEW).
-Both unions are rallying on the streets as well online with their…
+The strike, which began this morning, centers around failed contract negotiations between the tech firm and the two unions… Continue reading Verizon Strike: 45,000 union workers take battle to the streets

 Verizon CEO "Not Concerned" About T-Mobile Merger